 As such, take an hour to research the most relevant information to discuss on gartner.com.
 Also, make sure that you fully understand the position that you’re interviewing for and can articulate how your past experiences will help you succeed.

 2. Limit the pages of your resume/CV.
 To set yourself up for success, limit resumes/CVs to one page.
 Exceptions include international CVs, which should be no longer than three pages.

 Like you, recruiters are busy, and while they want to understand your professional background better, you can help by making your work history as succinct as possible.

-- Make sure your background truly aligns with the position and customize your resume accordingly.
-One of the biggest red flags among our recruiters is seeing candidates whose backgrounds don’t align with the role that they’re applying for.
-Make sure that you understand the position before applying and highlight how your past experiences correlate to the role description.
+3. Customize your resume accordingly.
+One of the biggest red flags among our recruiters is candidates whose backgrounds don’t align with the role they’re applying for.
+Make sure that you understand the position before applying, and highlight how your past experiences correlate to the job description.

-- Use all avenues — including our social media outlets and websites like LinkedIn and Glassdoor to get the full picture of Gartner.
-Almost all of our recruiters credit the research they did on Gartner outside of gartner.com as helping them during their own job interviews.
-Glassdoor and LinkedIn give great supplemental information on our culture and interview process to help you best prepare for your own interviews.
+7. Get social with us.
+Nearly all our recruiters credit the research they did on Gartner outside of our career site as helping them during their own job interviews.
+Glassdoor and LinkedIn provide great supplemental information on our culture and interview process to help you best prepare for your own interviews.

 8. Make time for your interviews.
 We get it: It’s hard to sneak away for an interview when you’re working a full-time job, but don’t let your actions be the reason you don’t make a great impression.
 For example:

 Taking an interview during your daily commute — Red Flag

 Answering a phone call during an in-person interview — Red Flag

 If you schedule an interview, please set aside proper time to prepare.
 It will make you seem more focused and confident.